jankrajnc/3_carpool_website/QUESTIONS.md

 - What's the best way to debug the front-end part of the web application?
 Is it worth it to set everything inside the IDE to debug or do you just do it via the web console?
     - That's up to you, both approaches are fine, though I prefer to debug via the web console.
 If you have multiple UI projects running, which are connected between each other, like we have, then it is definitely easier to just use the web console, instead of having to run every project on its own in debug mode.

+### Meetup 6 (26.4.2023)
+- How do you properly manipulate data on the UI when doing CRUD operations?
+If we take deletion for example, do you delete the entry from the database and do a refresh or do you delete from the database and then manually remove it from the UI?
+    - TEMP

 ### Question pool
 - How do you determine if the requested website application is complex and requires something like Angular + .NET, compared to it being simple and just requiring WordPress?